KarnaDesign/xmas-list-vanilla/README.md

 # XMAS-LIST-VANILLA

-A Christmas wishlist made in javascript, without additional libraries.
+A Christmas wishlist made in JavaScript, without additional libraries.
+The idea of this demo is to make the same application in vanilla JavaScript, jQuery and React as I am learning to use es6 and beyond.

 ## HOW TO RUN IT